Frequently Asked Questions

 removing the tug-o-war toy or pinning down a dog to decrease aggressive tendencies; hand feeding to decrease food aggression; leash tied around waist to over-come anxiety;

-clicker training; relying on tools such as the halti or a crate - I am not opposed to these and other tools; I just don't rely on them for training.
+I do not use the crate - I am not opposed to it, I just don't rely on it for training.

 Are DogLogic Techniques "positive"?